TARZAN'S LODGE - HERSTMONCEUX TREEHOUSE

 https://www.airbnb.co.uk/

 Part of the generating station complex, adjacent to Tarzan's Lodge.
-Solar panels are to be fitted along the west facing ridge, to help provide energy free of pollution.
+Solar panels are to be (or could be) fitted along the west facing ridge, to help provide energy free of pollution.
 That is not a real eagle, but there is a Barn Owl that frequents the fields nearby, and a heron fishes in nearby ponds.
+A study by Bath University in 2022 has concluded that the installation of photovoltaic panels on heritage sites, including listed buildings, could save on running costs, considerably.
+The notion is to capture energy from nature south-north and east-west.

 Please use our A-Z INDEX to navigate this site or return HOME